Disasters can be devastating to a business. From hurricanes to fires — they can kill a business and workers, and cost jobs.

 Finally, there was good news for New Orleans school kids: School construction flourished.
 A public charter school, Langston Hughes Elementary, enrolled its first 400 students.

 But it took four years to rebuild the first New Orleans school destroyed by Hurricane Katrina, and another four years to rebuild 22 other schools.

 Commerce was severely affected in the aftermath of Katrina.
 So let’s learn from this.
 Point fingers of blame if you must at local, state or federal governments.
 Yes, early rescue efforts in the Gulf Coast appeared to be a disaster themselves.

 A disaster plan must take into account several un-forecast factors.
 For example, seemingly lost in all the finger-pointing were questions regarding why at least a third of the first-responders walked off the job.
 Plus, strategic flood control plans were apparently made in 2001 to protect New Orleans, but were never implemented because they were grossly under-funded, according to a press account.

-Four years before Katrina, Sen. Mary L. Landrieu (D-La.) and flood control officials apparently requested about $500 million while Congress only appropriated $250 million.
+Four years before Katrina, then-Sen. Mary L. Landrieu (D-La.) and flood control officials apparently requested about $500 million while Congress only appropriated $250 million.